orgrinrt/include_proc_macro/README.md

     // "just works" with normal module paths attribute -> any::amount::of:nested::mods::attr_impl,
     // with a `@` prefix we can more conveniently include macro implementations from
-    // paths outside the source directory, such as tests derive(MacroName) -> @"this/path/is/relative/to/crate/root"::derive_impl
+    // paths at custom source dir within the crate, such as tests derive(MacroName) -> @"this/path/is/relative/to/crate/root"::derive_impl );
-);
 // now we hide implementation details within modules, and delegate to them